In the 8th grade, I was told that I wasn’t creative.

 Believing this to be true, I spent my life working in the fields of environment, health and social care until I rose to be a mid-level civil servant with a desk job.
 I thought I was exceptionally happy.

-And then, a few short months after the birth of my oldest son in 2007, I picked up a crochet hook, knitting needles and a camera and my world changed.
+A few short months after the birth of my oldest son in 2007, I picked up a crochet hook, knitting needles and a camera and my world changed.
 Passionate about craft and photography, they remained very much a hobby until 6 months after the birth of my 3rd child and subsequent redundancy in 2011.
 I sat at the kitchen table, unsure how on earth I was going to feed my family.
 I looked around, picked up the crochet hook and so began my life as a freelance designer.

 I am also a freelance photographer, working with a range of clients, including Knit Edge and Kyle Books.